ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/how-to-consume-data-subscription.dotnet.markdown

 {CODE subscription_run_simple@ClientApi\DataSubscriptions\DataSubscriptions.cs /}

 From this point on, the subscription worker will start processing batches.
-If for any reason, the processing is aborted, and the returned task (`subscriptionRuntimeTask`) will be finished with an exception.
+If processing is aborted for any reason, the returned task (`subscriptionRuntimeTask`) will be finished with an exception.

 {PANEL/}